 Hole drilling.
 We have never charged to drill/machine holes on our tanks.
 As long as you know what size you want, and where you want them, we are happy to drill them for you.
 Some people prefer to drill their own, while some like the convenience of having it done so they don’t have to deal with it themselves.
 If you do need to do it later, a normal hole saw will do the job on acrylic.
 Note that different brands of bulkheads with the same plumbing size can require different size holes through the acrylic.

 We include at no charge the drain and return bulkheads with our aquariums.
 They are the standard schedule 40 black bulkheads.
 They will be slip X slip and will accept standard PVC pipe which can be glued with regular PVC cement.
 Your plumbing will glue to the inside of these fittings.
 The returns can come through the top of the overflow, or can be placed anywhere on the top bracing of the tank.

 Rounded overflow corners.
 The vertical corners on our overflows are also radiused over to eliminate the sharp edge.
 This is more appealing visually and eliminates sharp corners inside the aquarium which may be harmful to the aquarium inhabitants and anybody servicing it.

 Rounded Overflow Corners

-Free Packaging.
-From day one we have never charged to package up our products and don’t plan to start any time soon.
-Many others charge to crate things up and it isn’t a low fee.
-We don’t figure the associated costs into the price of the tank, we simply don’t charge for it.
-This helps keep your out-of-pocket costs lower.
-We also have good rates with freight carriers to help you get your tank to you at a manageable price.
+From day one we have never charged to package up most of our products and don’t plan to start any time soon.
+Many others charge to crate things up, and it isn’t a low fee.
+We don’t figure the associated costs into the price of the tank; we simply don’t charge for it.
+We ship a lot and have good shipping rates with freight carriers, so we are able to get your tank to you at a manageable price.